harvic3/nodetskeleton/README.md

 ```console
 npm run tsk 'add-use-case api-name=orders use-case=UpdateOrder endpoint=/v1/orders/ http-method=PUT'
 ```
-It's very easy to create repetitive code, right.
-But if you must know how it works, so continue reading...

 > It's exciting, now command to create use case supports any order and aliases for their args, for example: